jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 cordova -v
 ```

-It is recommend that you move to Cordova V4.x as a minimum.
+It is recommend that you move to *Cordova Tools* V4.x as a minimum.
 Older versions are difficult to support and many plugins do not work correctly.

 | Your Version of<br>*Cordova/Phonegap Tools* <sup>¢</sup> | `whitelist`<br>support | notes |
 |----------------------------------|---------|-------|